patrickm663/game-dev/zig-zag-zoe/README.md

 # Zig-Zag-Zoe
-A simple clone of Tic-Tac-Toe, written in Zig.
+A simple 5x5 version of Tic-Tac-Toe, written in Zig.

-**WIP: Win conditions have to be written**
+Players take turns playing Zs and Os, attempting to get 3-in-a-row.
+Play continues until one square remains.
+The player with the most 3-in-a-rows at the end wins.

 ## Usage
 With Zig installed, run the following from the CLI: